Humanure (album)

 The album's opening track "Scatology Domine" (the title of which is a Pink Floyd reference, in this case to the song "Astronomy Domine") is a cover of the opening of Beethoven's Moonlight Sonata.
 Gabe Serbian, Justin Pearson, and Robert Bray of The Locust made guest appearances on the album, along with former member Scott Miller.
 A music video was produced for "Reduced to Paste".

-Album art
+Artwork

 The album cover, which has been compared to the cover for Pink Floyd’s album Atom Heart Mother, was drawn by artist Wes Benscoter.
-The cover depicting a cow defecating flesh and blood was deemed grotesque by most retailers, and they refused to carry it unless it was altered.
+The cover depicting a cow defecating flesh and blood was deemed grotesque by most retailers, who refused to carry it unless it were altered.
 Because of this, a reissue of Humanure was released by Metal Blade with the cow omitted, leaving just the barren wasteland visible.

-In an interview with Revolver, Benscoter claimed that art's similarity to Pink Floyd's album was not intentional, and he did not even look at the artwork for Atom Heart Mother until the Humanure piece was already finished.
+In an interview with Revolver, Benscoter claimed that the art's similarity to Pink Floyd's album was not intentional, and he did not even look at the artwork for Atom Heart Mother until the Humanure piece was already finished.

+Joe Davita of Loudwire referred to it as one of the scariest heavy metal album covers of all time.